vtex/vtex-courses/courses/store-block/01_manifest/en.md

 ```

 ## About this tutorial
 Now that you know more about the manifest, this tutorial will guide you through learning how to develop a custom app with VTEX IO.
-In the end of it, you will have a fully function app, which is a countdown block for your store.
+At the end of it, you will have a fully functional app, which is a countdown block for your store.

 There are some prerequisities for you to have an amazing experience when doing this tutorial, which are: